Matteo Ardemagni

-Matteo Carlo Ardemagni (born 26 March 1987) is an Italian footballer who plays as a forward for Serie D club Chieti.
+Matteo Carlo Ardemagni (born 26 March 1987) is an Italian footballer who plays as a forward for Eccellenza club Civitanovese.

 Career

 Milan

 A product of Milan's youth team, he has made a few appearances as a substitute for their Serie A team.
 He was then sent on loan to various Serie C1 teams, namely Perugia, Pizzighettone and Pro Patria, before being ultimately sold to Serie B side Triestina in July 2008 in a co-ownership agreement with the alabardati, for €5,000.
 In June 2009 Triestina bought him outright for another €50,000.

 Cittadella

-In summer 2009 Ardemagni left for Cittadella in a temporary deal as its flagship striker Riccardo Meggiorini left for Bari (via Internazionale and Genoa).
+In summer 2009 Ardemagni left for Cittadella in a temporary deal as its flagship striker Riccardo Meggiorini left for Bari (via Inter Milan and Genoa).
 Ardemagni was the team top-scorer in 2009–10 season with 22 goals.

 Atalanta

 In June 2010, Cittadella bought him in a co-ownership deal, for €100,000, but on 13 July 2010 he was sold to fellow Serie B side Atalanta for €3.55 million (€1.45 million to Triestina, €2.1 million to Cittadella, as well as cost extra €200,000 to Atalanta) which were recently relegated from Serie A. It was reported that Chievo also made a bid to Triestina but Atalanta agreed a deal with Cittadella.
 He signed a 4-year contract.
 As part of the deal, Cittadella signed Manolo Gabbiadini and Daniele Gasparetto in a co-ownership deal for a small fee of €500 each on 13 July.

 In January 2011 he was loaned to Padova.
 He returned to Serie B again in January 2012, for Modena.
 Circa 2012 Ardemagni also signed a new 5-year contract with Atalanta, however he was loaned to Modena, Cheivo and Carpi in 2012–13 and 2013–14 season.

 On 9 August 2014 he was signed by Spezia on a temporary deal.
 On 2 February 2015 he was signed by Perugia.
 The loan was extended on 14 July.